machanism-org/machai/ghostwriter/src/site/markdown/act.md

 1. Ghostwriter loads the selected custom and classpath TOML definitions and identifies `basedOn`.
 2. The parent Act is loaded recursively.
 3. Values are merged into one property map.
 A child value normally wins; a child string containing `${super.value}` incorporates the inherited value.
 Prompt arrays are merged by position in the same way.
+The same marker can also be resolved later against an already configured value for that property, allowing deployment configuration to supply the inherited portion.
 4. `[default]` entries are applied only when the corresponding ordinary property is absent (with the configured model also taking precedence).

 The inherited-value marker is: